Harness embraces open source and pledges to support community ‘like an enterprise customer’

 “The acquisition of Drone really came down to the timing being right and wanting to partner with a company like Harness to build the future,” Harness CEO and cofounder Jyoti Bansal told VentureBeat.
 “Drone laid a lot of the groundwork, but it was a matter of taking CI to the next level.”

-Seven months after the acquisition, Harness today announced a number of notable updates to bolster its newfound open source ethos.
+Now seven months after the acquisition, Harness today announced a number of notable updates to bolster its newfound open source ethos.
 This also marks its first major contribution to the open source software community.
 Bansal said Harness plans to support the Drone open source community “as though they are an enterprise customer” while keeping the product free and fully open source.
 “Since the acquisition, Harness has doubled Drone’s engineering investment,” Bansal added.

 OSS Enterprise

-While Harness has committed to leaving the Drone brand, website, and community “untouched,” harness will ultimately offer three CI editions directly through the Harness website: Community (Drone open source), Essentials (Drone paid), and an enterprise incarnation which will be “available shortly.”
+While Harness has committed to leaving the Drone brand, website, and community “untouched,” harness will ultimately offer three CI editions directly through the Harness website: Community (Drone open source), Essentials (Drone paid), and an enterprise incarnation that will be “available shortly.”
 Today’s news sees Harness add new capabilities to the Community and Essentials editions, which were formerly part of the Drone project.
 This includes a refreshed user interface that is more consistent with Harness’ broader platform and allows developers to “visualize and watch their CI pipelines as they execute,” Bansal told VentureBeat.
 This helps them understand which pipeline steps are currently executing and in what order and is generally an easier way to track complex pipelines compared to reviewing log files.

-Other new features include a new CI debugger and “enhanced governance and security” tools that make it easier for managers to control access permissions for their developer users through a straightforward user interface.
+Other new features include a CI debugger and “enhanced governance and security” tools that make it easier for managers to control access permissions for their developer users through a straightforward user interface.

-This is just the beginning of Harness’s open source adventure, according to Bansal, who said there will be much more to come — though he was quick to note that the company has embraced open source technologies since its inception through its support for major projects involved in the software delivery process, including Docker, Kubernetes, and Jenkins.
+This is just the beginning of Harness’ open source adventure, according to Bansal, who said there will be much more to come — though he was quick to note that the company has embraced open source technologies since its inception through its support for major projects involved in the software delivery process, including Docker, Kubernetes, and Jenkins.

 “This acquisition was the first step in bringing open source to more areas of our platform — we already had several other internal projects in the works at the time that will be open-sourced and have been doing an enormous amount of community work with the CD Foundation (an open source community built around software delivery),” Bansal explained.
 “You’ll see more open source announcements from Harness later this year.”